DMill31/datafun-07-ml/README.md

 This time, however, the model is built using LinearRegression() from sklearn.

 This linear regression line is also graphed with the data for another nice visual.

+### Part 4 - Insights

+Part 4 is where we compare the two methods.
+Details such as accuracy and runtime are discussed here to try to tell if one method is ultimately a better choice than the other.